 Ron Hines DVM PhD

-Cat scratch fever is a bacterial infection of cats and people that is caused by a small, fragile bacteria, Bartonella henselae .
-There are other related bartonella that occasionally cause this disease as well.
-Most people develop this disease after being scratched or bitten by an infected cat.
-Bartonella occasionally affects dogs as well.
-The bacteria is not particularly choosy as to the species of animal it infects although the symptoms and length of illness vary greatly between species. (ref1, ref2)
+Cat scratch fever is a bacterial infection of felines and people caused by a small, fragile bacteria, Bartonella henselae.
+There are other related bartonella that occasionally cause this disease in cats as well.
+Most people catch this disease after being scratched or bitten by an infected cat or being bitten by a flea that fed on an infected cat.
+Bartonella will occasionally affect dogs as well as cats.
+The bacteria is not particularly choosy as to the species of animal it infects although the symptoms and length of illness vary greatly between animal species.